Gas Light: Radio

 The story was dramatised as a half-hour radio play on the 3 February 1947 broadcast of The Screen Guild Theater, starring Charles Boyer and Susan Hayward.
 A 1946 one-hour radio production on Lux Radio Theatre featured Charles Boyer and Ingrid Bergman, stars of the 1944 film adaptation.
 A 2019 podcast adaptation starred Chloë Grace Moretz, though it was set in the modern day, and the plot was significantly modernised.
 It was sponsored by Talkspace.

 Stage

 In 2022, Canada's Shaw Festival premiered a feminist adaptation of the play penned by Johnna Wright and Patty Jamieson.
 The production, directed by Kelli Fox, starred Julie Lumsden as Bella and André Morin as Jack.

+Steven Dietz has also done an adaptation of the novel.

 Denominalisation of the play's title

-In 1965, twenty-eight years after the stageplay was written, writers began denominalising the film's title and using it as a verb, "gaslighting".
+In 1961, twenty-three years after the stageplay was written, writers began denominalising the film's title and using it as a verb, "gaslighting".
 Gaslighting, in this context, is a colloquialism that loosely means to manipulate a person or a group of people in a way similar to the way the protagonist in the play (Bella) was manipulated.

 The term "gaslighting" does not appear in any of the stageplays or screenplays and is inspired by the film's title "Gaslight".